uvarc/rc-learning/content/courses/fortran_introduction/formatted_io.md

 I  !integer
 F  !real (decimal output)
 E  !real (exponential output)
+ES !like E but use scientific notation.
 G  !general
 D  !double precision (prints D rather than E for exponent) A  !character (does not require a field width in most cases) X  !space
+/  !write an EOL and go to the next line (record) within the format
 ```
 The real descriptors `F`, `E`, `G`, and `D` all work for both single and double precision. `G` allows the compiler to choose whether to use decimal or exponential format.
+The default exponential format writes in machine normalization, with the leading digit between 0 and 1. `ES` causes it to write with the leading digit between 1 and 9, which is what most humans can read most easily.  `ES` ignores `p` on output.

 ### Modifiers